Cherry Hardwood Electronics Enclosure — Design Summary¶

 Swelling gradients and cupping¶

-When a boat's exterior humidity rises faster than interior, the outside face of the housing absorbs moisture faster than the inside face.
-This creates a temporary swelling gradient across the thickness, resulting in slight cupping of the back face — potentially 5–15 mil across the 4" width.
+When a boat's exterior humidity rises faster than interior, the outside face of the Base absorbs moisture faster than the inside face.
+This creates a temporary swelling gradient across the thickness, resulting in slight cupping of the back face — potentially 5–15 mil across the 4.020" width.

 Mitigations: